Letitia Dean: Personal life

-Growing up in the public eye was hard for Dean, and the constant media attention on her appearance was especially tough.
-She says her self-confidence was damaged during this time, and this, as well as back pain, contributed to her decision to get a breast reduction in her teens.
-By her 30s she considered herself to be a lot more comfortable in her own skin, and far more relaxed about public interest than she used to be as a teenager, commenting: "I have stopped pleasing people – and I'm calmer and more self assured than I've ever been."
+Growing up in the public eye was reportedly hard for Dean and the constant media attention on her appearance was something she found especially tough.
+Dean says her self-confidence was damaged during this time, and this, as well as back pain, contributed to her decision to get a breast reduction in her teens.
+By her 30s, she considered herself to be a lot more comfortable in her own skin, and far more relaxed about public interest than she used to be as a teenager, commenting: "I have stopped pleasing people – and I'm calmer and more self assured than I've ever been."

 In 2001, Dean became engaged to jobbing actor Jason Pethers after knowing him for only a few months.
 They married in September 2002 at All Saints' Church in Marylebone.
 Her close friend and EastEnders co-star, Susan Tully, was a bridesmaid at the wedding.
-Many of Dean's fellow castmates from EastEnders (past and present) attended the wedding.
+Many of Dean's fellow castmates from EastEnders attended the wedding.
 After five years of marriage, it was announced in 2007 that Dean and Pethers had separated because Pethers was reluctant to have children.

-Her older brother, Stephen J. Dean, is also a performer; they have appeared together on stage in several pantomimes.
 As well as acting, Dean is a keen singer (with a mezzo-soprano voice) and tap dancer.
-Dean currently lives in the Bedford village of Wootton.
+She currently lives in the Bedfordshire village of Wootton.